 Charles and Ruth Simpson started the Simpsons Wine Estate back in 2014, planting their first vineyards with Chardonnay, Pinot Meunier, and Pinot Noir.
 After owning a successful vineyard and winery in the Languedoc, they had decided they wanted to produce wine from their own home turf.
 The perfect place for a vineyard was found, nestled in Elham Valley in the North Downs of Kent, which is located in an 'Area of Outstanding Natural Beauty'.
 Charles and Ruth both believe that the world of English wine has a lot more to offer.
-English wine currently accounts for jus 1% of the still wine market.
+English wine currently accounts for just 1% of the still wine market.
 The Simpsons want to increase the quality of English wine and give it a more widely known reputation.
 To achieve this, they needed the perfect vines and the perfect terroir.
-This is where they found their perfect microclimate in the North Downs of Kent.

-They had managed to find the perfect microclimate, which was ideal for the vine varieties that they were intending to produce.
-Kent is one of the sunniest places in the UK and on their south facing slopes the vines were guaranteed to get the appropriate amount of warmth and sunlight.
+They foud the perfect microclimate in Kent, which is one of the sunniest places in the UK.
+On their south facing slopes, the vines were guaranteed to get the appropriate amount of warmth and sunlight.
 The vineyards are approximately eight miles away from the sea which creates a maritime climate and prevents frost from affecting the vines.
-Potentially one of the most significant parts of the vineyard is the soil.
-The area is part of the same chalk ridge that Champagne and Burgundy sit upon.
-The soil is rich in limeston which helps the grapes show pure fruit notes over a mineral base.
+Importantly, the area is part of the same chalk ridge that Champagne and Burgundy sit upon.
+The soil is rich in limestone which helps the grapes show pure fruit notes over a mineral base.
 The soil is also significant for water drainage, making sure that the grapes don't retain too much water and ensuring concentration of flavour.

-As we head into the winery, we don't have to travel very far, as it is within walking distance of the vineyards.
+The winery is within walking distance of the vineyards.
 The Simpsons believe that the quality of wine depends on this and it is crucial that there is minimal transportation and manipulation between the berries leaving the vines and reaching the press to help preserve and protect the purity of the flavours.
-When it comes to wine making, the Simpsons use a blend of traditional wine making methods with modern technology.
-As they started to create their own style of wine, they had a custom winery made.
-This made sure that they had all the right equipment to produce balanced and detailed wine which shows 'pure fruit'.
+When it comes to winemaking, the Simpsons use a blend of traditional winemaking methods with modern technology.
+As they started to create their own style of wine, they had a custom winery built.
+This made sure that they had all the right equipment to produce balanced and complex wine which shows purity of fruit.
 While using the well known traditional methods which have been producing outstanding wine for many years, the modern equipment provides precise control and close attention to detail.
-For their sparkling wine they use 'méthode traditionnelle', which is the same method used for champagne.
-As the grapes are grown in similar soil to champagne by using similar methods, they can produce a wine of similar quality and style.
+For their sparkling wine they use 'méthode traditionnelle', which is the same method used for Champagne.

-Simpsons Wine Estate now produces three sparkling wines and five still wines, all of which have been recognized continuously as outstanding examples of English wine.
-They been featured in many articles and television programs as the scene of English wine is growing, for example they were mentioned as one of the top 10 sparkling wines on BBC Good Food.
-Notably they won a gold medal at the champagne and sparkling wine world champions which put them on the map.
-However, their mission still holds, making English still wine more available and more internationally known.
+Simpsons Wine Estate now produces three sparkling wines and five still wines, all of which have been recognised as outstanding examples of English wine, winning international acclaim at the Champagne and Sparkling Wine World Championships, which put them on the map.
+Thus, their mission still holds.
+They are making English still wine more available and more internationally known.